txemagon/c-programs/program_statements.md

 09 I got the Power
 ------------------

-Write a program to raise N numbers to the _<command line argument>_ power.
+Write a program to raise N numbers to the _<command line argument>_ power of two.

 ```c
 #define N 0x10